Project-Alpaca/LKP/README.md

 ## pcb/LKP-Diva-Electrode-Tile

 Electrode board for Project DIVA Future Tone slider controller.
-Works as a 2-tile setup i.e. consists a left tile and a right tile that plug into the LKP-Core.
+Works as a 2-tile setup.
+Both tiles use the same design, with right tile being a 180 degree rotated version of the left tile.

+Requires KiCad version 6 (nightly) (supports `kicad_pcb format >= 20190605`) for hatched fills.

+## pcb/LKP-Chu-Electrode-Tile

+Electrode board for Chunithm slider controller.
+Works the same as its LKP-Diva counterpart.

 Requires KiCad version 6 (nightly) (supports `kicad_pcb format >= 20190605`) for hatched fills.